patrickbucher/daily-haskell/diary.md

 Later on the train, I _almost_ finished the game implementation.
 There's one thing left: skip a player if he has no valid moves left.
 But the finishing (win/draw) condition works.

+I also managed to resolve that issue in the evening; now I have a playable version of Reversi with a random computer opponent.
+On towards implementing Minimax!

 # Day 33 (Tu, 2025-09-09)

 I continued with Reversi.
 First, I wrote a function `display` (replacing the old one) that shows the grid with row and column indicators from a to h and from 1 to 8, respectively.
 Then I wrote a function `parseMove` that takes an input string and returns its coordinates, e.g. `"a5"` is parsed to `(0, 4)`.
 Parsing can fail, therefore it's wrapped in a `Maybe`.
 Finally, I wrote the `promptMove` function that prompts a player for a given grid for a move.
 The function is called recursively until the player entered a valid move, which is then returned as a `IO Pos`.